ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 A `docker-compose.yml` file is used to define a build a multi-container application.
 This type of application would be useful in a microservice architecture.
 Think of Amazon for example: their online shopping service is composed of many smaller services.
 They have services dedicated to accounts, their product catalog, carts, orders, and more.
 All of these microservices come together to provide a complete online shopping service.
 In general, it is good practice to isolate each individual process to their own container, so that a failure in one process does not affect another.

-For our purposes, we are using `docker-compose.yml` to make it easy to build and take down containers with a simple command (`docker compose up` and `docker compose down`).
+For our purposes, since most classes don't require multiple containers, we are using `docker-compose.yml` to make it easy to build and take down containers with a simple command (`docker compose up` and `docker compose down`).

+---

 ## Accessing Containers

 There are two methods that you can use set up and build your course containers: either using the images that are on the UCR servers, or building them yourself with the given files on your own machine.
 We recommend using the UCR servers, since everything is already configured for you on the servers.

-## Accessing Containers on UCR Servers in VSCode (Recommended)
+## Accessing Containers on UCR Servers via SSH (Recommended)

 First, you need to SSH to UCR servers for your course.
-If you do not know how to, refer to [this video](https://www.youtube.com/watch?v=4wrQ-MFxO3Q) for an example.
+If you do not know how to, refer to [this video](https://www.youtube.com/watch?v=4wrQ-MFxO3Q) for an example (replace cs010b with name of your course).
 Open your home directory folder, which for CS-related majors should be `/home/csmajs/[your_ucr_netid]`, or for non-CS-related majors, should be `/class/classes/[your_ucr_netid]`.
 There will be a script that will configure your image and container when you run it.
 This executable is named after the course, and it will be located in this directory: `/usr/local/bin`.

 For example, if you logged onto `cs100.cs.ucr.edu`, you would have to change into that directory and run the script.
 To do that, the command you would use is:

 ```bash
 cd /usr/local/bin && ./cs100
 ```

-After that, your terminal username should look like this:
+After that, you should now be inside the container.
+To confirm, your terminal username should look like this:

 ```
 [cs100 container [your_ucr_netid]@[server_name] bin]$